khosrow/track_msg/README.md

 Usage
 -------

+For detailed usage options please use
+	$ track_msg -h

 The following parameters are mandatory:
 + **name of logfile** the file the search will be performed on
 + **sender's email address** the canonical email address of the sender. i.e: john.doe@example.com.
 No regex matching is done on this address.